FuturePortal/CIMonitor/README.md

 light, run marbles when a deployment is successful.
 The sky is the limit!

-# V1 TODO

-* `TrafficLight` module
-* Create `LedStrip` module
-* Create `PowerUp` module
-* Abstract the modules to their own repo
-* Create demo video

-# Demo video

-@todo

 # Features

-* Push all your test/deployment statuses to a dashboard
+* Push all your test/deployment statuses to a real-time dashboard
-* Hook up some epic modules to have fun with your statuses
+* Hook up some epic status modules to have fun with your statuses

 # Setup & Configuration